maarcweiss/audits/Readme.md

 # About 0xWeiss

-I am an independent security researcher who manages smart contract security in huge protocols like Tapioca DAO and Ambit Finance.
+I am an independent security researcher.
+Co-Founder and Lead Auditor at Enigma Dark, and manage smart contract security in huge protocols like Tapioca DAO and Ambit Finance.

 I am also part of Spearbit and Paladin Blockchain Security.